 - Comcast Site – This is the original part of the site dating to 1997.
 It is still a very important source of information.
 In addition to assignment logs and calendars, you will find extensive collection of resources organized in conjunction with course topics.

-- Classroom Moodle Site – This is a password protected site.
+- Moodle Site – This is a password protected site.
 This is the main part of the online virtual classroom.
 Each course has its own collection of pages containing a variety of interactive activities.